 It is important to me that I capture the joy in the small moments with my artwork, because life is a collection of small moments, which are the memories we carry close to us in times of great loss.

 Connecting with the yin and yang of life, love and loss, is what it’s all about.
-My Whimsical Art from the Heart.
+Whimsical, quirky and eclectic.